The-White-Hats/El-Menu/README.md

 ## How to run the repository?
 1. Clone the repository
 2. Run `npm install` in the root folder
-3. Run `npm start` in the root folder
+3. Run `npx expo start` in the root folder